benjamine07/Raspberry_Pi_Group/Homework_6/README.md

 - Document the assignment in a GitHub Repo

 ### Notes About the Racecar Setup
 The Racecar is a Traxxas 4WD RC car.
-The motor ESC and steering servo are controlled by an ob-board Raspberry Pi 3b (R Pi).
+The motor ESC and steering servo are controlled by an on-board Raspberry Pi 3b (R Pi).
 The R Pi generates the PWM signals needed byt he ESC and servo via a hardware module that communicates with the R Pi via I2C.
 The software is several ROS nodes used for development of the vehicle control software.